CouncilofLorien/counciloflorien.github.io/docs/cards/S/smaug-ahunt.md

 > Long-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > _**Unique.**_ Any company moving in Withered Heath, Northern Rhovanion, Iron Hills, and/or Grey Mountain Narrows immediately faces one Dragon attack (considered a hazard creature attack)-3 strikes at 15/7 (attacker chooses defending characters).
-If Doors of Night is in play, this attack also affects: Brown Lands, Southern Rhovanion, Dorwinion, Dagorlad, and Horse Plains.
+> > _**Unique.**_ Any company moving in Withered Heath, Northern Rhovanion, Iron Hills, and/or Grey Mountain Narrows immediately faces one Dragon attack (considered a hazard creature attack) --- 3 strikes at 15/7 (attacker chooses defending characters). <br>&ensp;If _Doors of Night_ is in play, this attack also affects: Brown Lands, Southern Rhovanion, Dorwinion, Dagorlad, and Horse Plains.
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【 15/7 】</div>